Independent counter · metadata only · est. 2026

 Under Polymarket's public settlement rules, settlement is about whether a qualifying post existed on the timeline during the event window — not whether it still exists at settlement time.
 So a post that was live when the oracle scraped it can count even if it is deleted shortly after — though whether any specific deleted post was scraped in time before deletion is not something we, or you, can verify after the fact.
 That is why Polystrike keeps deleted posts in its record (flagged is_deleted) rather than dropping them.
 XTracker is the settlement authority, and we do not claim any specific deleted post did or did not settle.

 Two reasons.
-First, deletions: if a qualifying post existed during the event window, it can still count, so our real counter keeps it even after it is removed from the live timeline.
-Second, sampling: a ~5-minute scrape can miss a post that goes up and comes down inside the gap between two scrapes, whereas our ~60-second poll tends to catch it.
+First, deletions: we keep the row for a post that existed during the event window even after it vanishes from the live timeline, so you can still see it — though once we confirm the deletion we stop counting it, matching the settlement oracle, which also drops deleted posts.
+Second, sampling: a ~5-minute scrape can miss a post that goes up and comes down inside the gap between two scrapes, whereas our poll — 1 second for @elonmusk, 5 seconds for other tracked accounts, a measured 11.5s median from post to count — tends to catch it.
 The result is a fuller picture of the subject’s real posting pace.

 No. XTracker is Polymarket’s settlement oracle and the number that determines payouts.
-Polystrike is an independent counter that polls faster (~60 seconds) and classifies posts against the same public settlement rules to show the real posting pace.
+Polystrike is an independent counter that polls faster (every second for @elonmusk, every 5 seconds for other tracked accounts, a measured 11.5s median from post to count) and classifies posts against the same public settlement rules to show the real posting pace.
 We are not a settlement authority and we do not claim to beat Polymarket or XTracker.